evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 You can choose between two sound systems on the Volkswagen ID.5 GTX 4MOTION (GEN1).

-- With the Sound system, you get six speakers with a max system output of 140 watts.
+- **Sound system**: This system features six speakers and delivers a maximum output of 140 watts.
-- With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.
+- **Volkswagen Soundsystem**: This system features six speakers and delivers a maximum output of 450 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights